PySimpleGUI/DocsCleanup/Home tab/2_readme.md

                   [sg.B('OK'), sg.B('Cancel') ]]).read(close=True)
 ```

 Notice the height parameter of size is `None` in this case.
-For the tkinter port of PySimpleGUI this will cause the number of rows to "fit" the contents of the string to be displayed.
+For the tkinter port of PySimpleGUI, this will cause the number of rows to "fit" the contents of the string to be displayed.

 ## Persistent Window Example - Running timer that updates

 See the sample code on the GitHub named Demo Media Player for another example of Async windows.
 We're going to make a window and update one of the elements of that window every .01 seconds.
-Here's the entire code to do that.
+Here's the entire code to do that;

 ```python
 import PySimpleGUI as sg